Tom Ford 2009 EDP

 Bois Marocain

 Tom Ford Bois Marocain is an Eau de Parfum launched in 2009, created by Shyamala Maisondieu.
-Bois Marocain settles into a heart of Vetiver, Bergamot, Pink Pepper, and Patchouli.
+Bois Marocain opens with Bergamot, Pepper, and Pink Pepper, settles into a heart of Cedar, Cypress, and Incense, and dries down to a base of Vetiver and Patchouli.
 Tom Ford's Bois Marocain carries a Statement verdict, a woody-led wear.

 Bois Marocain is a beautiful, evocative woody incense that's sadly let down by its dismal performance, especially the later reformulations.
 It's truly a "try before you buy" situation, as the scent profile proves divisive, ranging from 'stunning' to 'morning breath'.